taranis-ai/taranis.ai/content/en/docs/admin/intelowl.md

 | Hash | `MalwareBazaar_Get_Observable`, `YARAify_Search`, `VirusTotal_v3_Get_Observable` |
 | Email | `EmailRep`, `HaveIBeenPwned` |

-If IntelOwl reports that no analyzers can run, enable the requested analyzer in IntelOwl and configure its required provider credentials.
-Check IntelOwl's job detail for the missing analyzer or credential.
+If IntelOwl reports that no analyzer can run, enable a listed analyzer and configure its required provider credentials.
+Check the job detail for the missing analyzer or credential.

 ## View enrichment results